olsido/olsido.github.io/_posts/2020-10-31-oracle-on-a-mac.markdown

 It looks like the only supported operating systems are Linux and Windows.

-However one way to do it on a Mac would be to install it as a virtual machine or Docker container.
+However one way to do it on a Mac would be to install it as a virtual machine or a Docker container.

 Just google "Oracle Container Registry" (I am not providing the link because it seems it could be changing), from there select "Database" - and you will get the list of official Docker containers provided by Oracle with various editions.